Hearing Children in the Time of COVID-19

 – Me: “Have you heard about the attacks?”

-– "Yes!
-That's what I forgot!" he said with real relief.
+– “Yes!
+That’s what I forgot!” he said with genuine relief.

-Since then, he has come to talk to me about his questions about death with greater freedom and his discoveries for “coping with it”.
+Since then, he has come to talk to me with greater freedom about his questions surrounding death and his discoveries for "coping with it".

-While this little boy can name what he's experiencing, this isn't the case for everyone.
-Since every child is more or less caught up in their parents' anxieties, it's not easy for them to hear their concerns.
-There's no right way to answer children's questions.
-The important thing is to remain as open as possible to their questions and to become a partner: to answer them with our flaws and our own questioning, that is, in a way that isn't anonymous.
-This means much more to them than ready-made knowledge.
+While this little boy is able to name what he's experiencing, this isn't the case for all children.
+Since every child is more or less deeply affected by their parents' anxieties, it's not easy for parents to hear their worries.
+There's no single right way to answer children's questions.
+The important thing is to remain as open as possible to their questions and to become a partner in the process: to answer them with our own vulnerabilities and our own questions, in a way that isn't anonymous.
+This matters far more to them than ready-made answers.

 member of the School of the Freudian Cause, 75010 Paris.